carbon-language/carbon-lang/llvm/docs/WritingAnLLVMPass.rst

 Setting up the build environment
 --------------------------------

-..
-FIXME: Why does this recommend to build in-tree?

 First, configure and build LLVM.
-This needs to be done directly inside the LLVM source tree rather than in a separate objects directory.
 Next, you need to create a new directory somewhere in the LLVM source base.
 For this example, we'll assume that you made ``lib/Transforms/Hello``.
 Finally, you must set up a build script (``Makefile``) that will compile the source code for the new pass.
 To do this, copy the following into ``Makefile``:

 .. code-block:: make